Use a Member of the Association of Uganda Tour Operators

-What one finds even more interesting in the case of aforementioned Tour Operator is their response to a client’s reviews such as this.
+What one finds even more impressive in the case of the aforementioned Tour Operator is their response to a client’s reviews such as this.
 “There is a possibility that this is a fake and malicious review by people who send us requests for payment failure of which we are threatened with negative reviews.”
-This was posted on Safari Bookings, they no longer offer tours for the company.
+This was posted on Safari Bookings.
+They no longer offer tours for the company.
 The tone of the response by the Tour Operator is most telling and not part of the image that the tour operator portraits on their website.

 Reputation is as important if not more so than Price of the Safari

 You will find them promoting themselves as the Jack of all Trades extending their safaris way beyond Uganda.
-There are some companies that are successful at that, The Mushra Travel Agency tried to be that offering Budget, mid-range, upmarket, luxury Safaris not only in Uganda but a wide swath of what one could call Safari Africa.
+Some companies are successful at that.
+The Mushra Travel Agency tried to be that offering Budget, mid-range, upmarket, luxury Safaris not only in Uganda but a wide swath of what one could call Safari Africa.

 On top of that, they offered Vehicle Rentals, Self-Drive Options, Volunteer Opportunities competing with anyone and everyone in the Tour Business far an wide with promises that seemed too good to be true.